cnznb/REMS/tool/How to use REMS tool.md

 Replace `D:\dataset\REMS\TEST\10000\CustomerAction.java` and `find` with the desired class path and method names.

-3.**Detection Log:** We have provided a log file to record all the information regarding your refactoring predictions using GECS.
+3.**Detection Log:** We have provided a log file to record all the information regarding your refactoring predictions using REMS.
 The file is located in the same directory as the GECS executable program.

 ```
 -----------------------------------------------------------------------------------------------
 Testing data : CustomerAction
 Testing time : 2023-08-23 14:40:44
-gecs recommendation result of method find [86, 107]:
+rems recommendation result of method find [86, 107]:
 Recommending extracting code lines: 93, 94, 95, 96
 93:- 		criteria.add( Example.create( this.customer ).excludeZeroes().ignoreCase().enableLike( MatchMode.ANYWHERE ) ); //f:hibernate
 94:- 		if ( this.customer.getId() != null ) { //f:hibernate